Seore287/P3D-Coursework/Game Design Document.md

 ###  ​The Storyline
 The main character embarks on a quest to save Lumina from the encroaching darkness of the Void Weaver.
 Guided by his grandfather Arion, Rex must travel through distinct realms, learning about his elemental powers and restoring light to Lumina.

-### ​The Premise

-What is the situation before the game starts?
-What does the player need to know to understand the fantasy context in which the game takes place?

-### ​In-game Narrative

-How does the story move along during the game?
-What is the player trying to achieve, and what are the major events that take place between the start and end?

 ### ​Game Influences

 State the key game influences, including other games, books, films, TV, etc.